VihaShahh/Moviedb_task/README.md

 # Movie Database Management Website

 ## Introduction
 This project is a full-stack web application designed to manage movie data efficiently.
-Users can add, update, delete, and fetch movie details.
-The system includes user authentication and role-based access control.
+Users can add, update, delete, and retrieve movie details.
+The system also includes user authentication and role-based access control to ensure proper permissions.

 ## Project Requirements

 ### Overview

-The Movie Database Management Website provides a platform for users to interact with a movie database through a user-friendly interface.
-The system consists of both a frontend and a backend that must be set up for development.
+The Movie Database Management Website provides a platform for users to interact with a movie database through an UI.
+The system includes both frontend and backend components, which need to be set up for development.

 ### Prerequisites
 To run this project, you need to have the following installed: